Heroin Addiction Treatment, Facts and how to Recover

 Heroin addicts often compare the physical effects of withdrawal to a heavy bout of flu, but say that the psychological symptoms are much harder to explain.
 Some addicts report that it is akin to a love affair, that there is a deep fear that without it, they would be all alone in the world.
 While physical symptoms general pass after five to seven days, the psychological effects of heroin withdrawal can stay around for longer, often weeks or months.

-The physical effects of withdrawal can be greatly reduced with an effective detox program [link here to detox page], making the withdrawal process safer and smoother.
+The physical effects of withdrawal can be greatly reduced with an effective detox program, making the withdrawal process safer and smoother.
 Detox is normally the starting point for heroin addiction treatment, but not an end in itself.
 In general, it is followed by an integrated approach involving medication and therapy, designed to ensure the greatest assurance of long-term abstinence.

 Alongside the physical discomfort of withdrawal, addicts may experience a range of emotional side effects.
 These include: